All Episodes

 So it is a turnout race.

-Our side gets it though.
+Our side gets it, though.

-I've never seen our side this excited and motivated and working as hard for a spring court election as as this.
+I've never seen our side this excited and motivated and working as hard for a spring court election as this.

 I've been involved with elections for a long time.